JaksonWainwright/JiraChange/README.md

 You need to create a config file (.py) to pull variables from regarding credentials.
 The filename needs to be: secure_conf.py

-It needs to contain the following variables,  with your user specific values.
+it needs to contain the following variables,  with your user specific values.

 ```bash
 jira_username = 'service_account'